mathematica-pub/frontend-shared-packages/projects/viz-components/README.md

 ## Publishing

-1. run `verdaccio` from the main folder `viz-components` (not in `projects/viz-components`)
+1. run `npm run prepare` from the viz-components folder

-2. In the same folder run `./build.sh`
+2. in the root folder, run ./build.sh

 3. Go to the dist folder `cd dist/viz-components` and run `npm publish`.

-The `package.json` for this project has set the npm registry as being `localhost:4873` -- this is currently verdaccio, once we get AWS hosting support set up, we'll port over to that (I think the commands will remain the same).

-To test if custom schematics worked, create a blank angular project (anywhere; I haven't set up the demo app to do this).
-Either just run `npm install viz-components --registry=http://localhost:4873` or create an .npmrc file (in the top-level folder) and add `registry="http://localhost:4873"` to it.
+## Using the library

+1.  add the below to the "scripts" section of the package.json

+        "preinstall": "npm run codeartifact:login",
+        "codeartifact:login": "aws codeartifact login --tool npm --repository vizcolib --domain frontend"

+2.  run `npm install @web-ast/viz-components`.
+If it can't be found, it's probably because the preinstall script didn't actually run (it's supposed to but doesn't always, at least not for me, and haven't successfully debugged yet).
+Manually run the preinstall script, `npm run preinstall`, then run `npm install @web-ast/viz-components` again.

+## Custom Schematics

-Finally, run `ng g viz-components:extend` and follow the instructions from there.
+After installing the library, run `ng g viz-components:extend` and follow the instructions from there.

 ## Running unit tests